 How do I apply for the internship programs through IP?

-For more information on how to apply and upcoming deadlines, please check out our post on the application process or review the application instructions on our website.
+For more information on how to apply and upcoming deadlines, please check out our blog post on the application process or review the application instructions on our website.